Empire of Charles V: Spanish kingdoms

-In August 1516, the ambassadors of Charles I of Spain and Francis I of France signed the Treaty of Noyon, which, along with the Treaty of Brussels signed between Maximilian I, Holy Roman Emperor and the French king, ended the first phase of the Franco-Habsburg Italian Wars, leaving the Imperial Duchy of Milan in French hands and securing the Kingdom of Naples under Spanish rule.
-In the same year, the Italian humanist Luigi Marliani coined Charles's personal motto "Plus Oultre" (later incorrectly Latinized in Plus Ultra, which became the Spanish national motto), signifying "further beyond" and associated with the expansion of his inheritance as a reverse of the mythological Non Plus Ultra written on the Pillars of Hercules.
-A year later, Charles I embarked for Spain, where his accession was contested and a succession crisis was unfolding, thus beginning his first voyage outside of the Low Countries and arriving in his new kingdoms in September 1517.
-Jiménez de Cisneros accepted the fait accompli and came to meet him but fell ill along the way, not without a suspicion of poison, and died before meeting the King.
+In August 1516, Charles as king of Spain and Francis I of France made the Treaty of Noyon, which, along with the Treaty of Brussels between Charles's grandfather Emperor Maximilian I and Francis, ended the first phase of the Franco-Habsburg Italian Wars, leaving the Imperial Duchy of Milan in French hands and securing the Kingdom of Naples under Spanish rule.
+In the same year, the Italian humanist Luigi Marliani coined Charles's personal motto Plus Oultre (later incorrectly Latinized as Plus Ultra, which became the Spanish national motto), signifying "further beyond" and associated with the expansion of his inheritance as a reverse of the mythological Non Plus Ultra written on the Pillars of Hercules.
+A year later, Charles I embarked for Spain, where his accession was contested and a succession crisis was unfolding.
+This was his first voyage outside of the Low Countries; he arrived in his new kingdoms in September 1517.
+Jiménez de Cisneros accepted the fait accompli and came to meet him but fell ill along the way, not without suspicion of poison, and died before meeting the King.
 As regent, Cisneros was replaced by Charles's tutor Adrian of Utrecht, who was appointed Bishop of Tortosa and became himself a cardinal.
-Charles visited his mother in Tordesillas and, meeting for the first time his younger brother Ferdinand, born in Castile and a popular candidate for the position of King, ordered him to abandon Spain.
-Charles then entered into negotiations with the Cortes of Castile and Aragon in order to be proclaimed king of the Spanish crowns jointly with his mother.
+Charles visited his mother in Tordesillas, and met for the first time his younger brother Ferdinand.
+Ferdinand had been born in Castile and was a popular candidate for king, but Charles ordered him to abandon Spain.
+Charles then entered into negotiations with the Cortes of Castile and of Aragon to be proclaimed king of the Spanish crowns jointly with his mother.

-At his arrival in Spain, Charles was seen as a foreign prince of Flemish-Austrian background and his Burgundian-Habsburg entourage was accused to exploit the resources and offices of the Spanish kingdoms.
+At his arrival in Spain, Charles was seen as a foreign prince of Flemish-Austrian background and his Burgundian-Habsburg entourage was accused of exploiting the resources and offices of the Spanish kingdoms.
 For this reason, and due to the irregularities of Charles assuming the royal title while his mother was alive, the negotiations with the Castilian Cortes in Valladolid proved difficult.
 Eventually, the Cortes accepted Charles as king and paid homage to him in Valladolid in February 1518.
-Charles proceeded to Aragon and, once again, he managed to overcome the resistance of the Aragonese Cortes in order to be recognized as king.
-A year later, he was still negotiating with the Catalan Corts to be recognized as count of Barcelona and had not attended, despite requested, similar ceremonies in Valencia and Navarre, causing some grievances.
-By 1519, the Cortes of Castile and Aragon imposed the following conditions on Charles: he would learn to speak Spanish; he would cease to appoint foreigners for the high offices of Spain; he was prohibited from taking more than a fifth (Quinto Real) of precious metals coming from the Americas; and he would respect the rights of his mother, Queen and co-monarch Joanna.
-In fact, Joanna made little effect on nation policies, as she was kept imprisoned till her death in 1555.
+Charles proceeded to Aragon, and once again, he overcame the resistance of that Cortes and was recognized as king.
+A year later, he was still negotiating with the Corts Catalanes to be recognized as Count of Barcelona, and had not attended, despite requests, similar ceremonies in Valencia and Navarre, causing some grievances.
+Even after recognizing him as king, the Cortes of Castile and of Aragon sought to impose conditions on Charles.
+In 1519, he agreed that he would learn to speak Spanish, would cease to appoint foreigners to the high offices of Spain, was prohibited from taking more than a fifth (Quinto Real) of the precious metals coming from the Americas, and would respect the rights of his mother Joanna as queen and co-monarch.
+In fact, Joanna had little effect on the government, as she was kept imprisoned until her death in 1555.